platanus/pincers/README.md

 parents.css('.child-class') # will select all childs except fourth-child
 ```

+You can also use the `xpath` method to search using xpath, it will behave the same as `css`.

+Take a look at [Search builders](#search-builders) if you wish to use more idiomatic approach to searching.

 ### Context properties

 Retrieve the concatenated text contents for all matched elements.